-- gain insight into the needs of the community, thereby guiding the development of better public policy - promote earlier identification, and therefore more effective management of risks - build community trust through open and transparent public participation activities - develop stronger community relationships through enhanced open dialogue and active listening to citizens - ensure a more effective response to increased scrutiny by opening the doors to government operations - improve their capacity to meet community expectations - identify new opportunities to provide citizens with information about policies and services before they are put in place - improve the efficiency and effectiveness of public spending and services
+- gain insight into the needs of the community, thereby guiding the development of better public policy - promote earlier identification, and therefore more effective management of risks - build community trust through open and transparent public participation activities - develop stronger community relationships through enhanced open dialogue and active listening to citizens - ensure a more effective response to increased scrutiny by opening the doors to government operations - improve their capacity to meet community expectations - identify new opportunities to provide citizens with information about policies and services before they are put in place - improve the efficiency and effectiveness of public spending and services12 - improve public perception of government policy and decision making processes, and therefore acceptance of change.
+13

-&lt;sup>10 Edelman Trust Barometer 2018
+10 Edelman Trust Barometer 2018

-&lt;sup>11 Source: Office of the Customer Service Commissioner, Customer Satisfaction Measurement Survey, 2017.
+11 Source: Office of the Customer Service Commissioner, Customer Satisfaction Measurement Survey, 2017.

-12 &quot;Have your say... but how?"
+12 "Have your say... but how?"
 Improving public participation in NSW, NCOSS Research Report, November 2014, University of Sydney - NSW Council of Social Service